Skip to main content

 Building a React app with JWT

 Our app will be created using Express.js for the backend, which will create a REST API that will serve JWT tokens through a specific endpoint.
-Our front-end will fetch this JWT and then use it to make a request to our blockchain node.
+Our React front-end will fetch this JWT and then use it to make a request to our blockchain node.
 The following steps will show you how to create the required files in your terminal window but feel free to use a code editor such as VScode.

 Open a terminal window in the directory you'd like to create the project in and run the following command: